yealee925/yealee925/README.md

 # Hello, I'm YeaJi Lee
 <a href="https://linkedin.com/in/yeaji-lee-423b8220a"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I've always been passionate about data, a drive that guided me through earning a B.S. in Biological Sciences and a B.A. in Psychology.
-During college, I developed my problem-solving skills, strengthened my interpersonal communication, and upheld client confidentiality.
+In 2023, I graduated from NC State University, with a double major in Biological Sciences and Psychology.
+During college, I gained a passion for data, developing my problem-solving skills, strengthing my interpersonal communication, and upholding client confidentiality.
 These experiences sparked a keen interest in data security.
 This led me to delve deeply into cybersecurity, where I learned foundational principles and earned relevant certifications.
 I have hands-on experience with various cybersecurity tools and techniques, including vulnerability exploitation and using Burp Suite, which has further enhanced my expertise in the field.

 ## Projects